 What Is a Strategic Initiative?

+A strategic initiative is a set of actions that are taken by a company toward the improvement of its operations or the completion of its strategic goals and its overall strategic plan.
 Strategic initiatives operate on three tiers.
 They have to address the company’s vision, speak to the benefits of stakeholders and work towards growing the company while aligning its various segments.

 Why Make a Strategic Initiative?